anraktech/OYSTER/replit.md

 - July 3, 2025: Added new testimonial for Kapil, an Indian accountant, with positive review highlighting professional qualification recognition and exceptional service
 - July 3, 2025: Updated all instances of "specialized" to "specialised" and "recognized" to "recognised" throughout the website for consistent British spelling
 - July 3, 2025: Fixed footer contact link to redirect to /contact page instead of /#contact
+- July 3, 2025: Updated Google Maps links to use directions API for routing instead of just showing location on both contact section and contact page

 ## Changelog